 A strong team will produce better results.
 Ensure you are motivating individuals to work as a team, through regular meetings and communicating clear collective goals.
 Having regular team meetings will help staff understand the workload of others and they can support one another, offer advice/ expertise where others are struggling.
 If your budget allows, arrange for time out of the office as a team, everyone is more relaxed outside of work and this can help with team building and general communication.

 Budgets are often restricted for not for profit organisations, however not all rewards and benefits have to be expensive.
 Look outside the traditional benefits, such as lifestage benefits, access to retail discount schemes or salary sacrifice schemes.

 6. They are overworked

 Overworked employees are not productive, research has shown that productivity drops when employees are overworked.
 If a colleague is taking on a larger workload, then ensure they are correctly paid and have the correct job title, also have regular meetings to look at their tasks and delegate where possible.
 It is important to keep an eye out for signs of stress or anxiety that could be linked to work.

 7. Wrong hires and promotions

 Recruiting the wrong people or promoting the wrong staff can damage your team, business and cost your organisation money.
 It can lead to higher staff turnover, low morale and poor productivity.
 Read our recruitment advice on ensuring you make the right hire on our website.

-Being a manager is a tough job, especially when you have invested, trained people for them to move on.
+Being a manager is a tough job, especially when you have invested in and trained people who then decide to move on and take their valuable skills elsewhere.
 Little changes rewarding your team can make all the difference.
 If however your employee does decide to move, this can be an opportunity to find a new employee that loves your organisation, creating fresh ideas with drive and ambition.
 If you would like further advice on how TPP can help you, contact us on 020 7198 6000 or email@example.com.